orbitalquark/textadept/docs/api.md

 bindings have priority, followed by the ones in the global table.
 This means if there are two commands with the same key sequence, Textadept runs the language-specific one.
 However, if the command returns the boolean value `false`, Textadept also runs the lower-priority command.
-(This is useful for language modules to override commands like autocompletion, but fall back to word autocompletion if the first command fails.)
+(This is useful for overriding commands like autocompletion with language-specific completion, but fall back to word autocompletion if the first command fails.)

 ### Key Sequences